meliao/osdc_support/console.rst

 	by the VM depends on the :ref:`Flavor  <flavors>` selected when launched.

-Monthly metering statements are sent via email, and in addition to having details about the number of core hours and GB of storage used during a given period, they also have a corresponding dollar value.
+Monthly metering statements are sent via email, and in addition to having details about the number of core hours and GB of storage (GlusterFS, Block, Object, depending on the OSDC resource) used during a given period, they also have a corresponding dollar value.
 We currently use pricing competitive with AWS EC2 and S3 rates.
 Seeing a dollar figure helps OSDC users better understand the value provided by an OSDC resource allocation.